 The University of London is a collegiate research university located in London, England, consisting of 18 constituent colleges, nine research institutes and a number of central bodies.
 The university is the largest university by a number of full-time students in the United Kingdom, with 161,270 campus-based students and over 50,000 distance learning students in the University of London International Programmes.

-Number of Scholarships: Two scholarships are available for UK residents to study the GCHQ-certified MSc in Information Security by distance learning.
+- Number of Scholarships: Two scholarships are available for UK residents.

 - You are a UK or EU citizen who is normally resident in the UK other than for the sole purpose of education.